Sustainability and Us!

 • Our warehouse is located in South Vancouver; major routes have bike lanes and it is within walking distance to Canada Line, giving our team options to easily commute to work.

 • Our process is not automated!
-All of the products are sorted, packaged and labelled by hand.
+All of the products are sorted, packaged, and labeled by hand.
 Machines could certainly do it faster, but we have a chance to do it with great care.
 This means that we are able to create more local jobs, protect each item from cross-contamination, and reduce our food waste as well as our carbon footprint.

 • We also love getting involved with the local community.
 We actively participate and donate to different organizations that inspire us.
 Please contact us for a full list of organizations we have contributed to.

 • Since 2011, our facility is bullfrogpowered® with 100% green electricity that comes from a blend of wind and low-impact hydropower sourced from new Canadian renewable energy facilities.